mosaicml/composer/composer/algorithms/low_precision_layernorm/README.md

 ## Technical Details

-Low Precision LayerNorm is meant to replace our Fused LayerNorm algorithm.
-The two algorithms achieve very similar throughput.
-Fused LayerNorm also runs in low precision, but it is a more complex algorithm, since it uses a custom kernel.
-Since the custom kernel provides no additional speedup, we have replaced it with this simpler algorithm.

 > ✅ Low Precision LayerNorm Improves Training Speed
 >
 > In our experiments, Low Preicision LayerNorm improves the attainable tradeoffs between training speed and the final quality of the trained model.